Guidelines for Course Selection

 No credit will be given for audited courses.
 You will only receive credit for those courses for which you receive a grade on your transcript or tutor's report.

-If you wish to use a course abroad to fulfill a general university requirement (Writing Intensive, Quantitative Reasoning, Foreign Language, Non-Western, or School Distribution), you will need to complete the Petition to Request Substitution for a Requirement form available on the Office of the Registrar’s website.
+If you wish to use a course abroad to fulfill a general university or CORE requirement, you will need to complete the Petition to Request Substitution for a Requirement form.

 Courses taken abroad are counted as transfer credit according to the following guidelines: